angular/components/src/cdk/scrolling/scrolling.md

 <!-- example(cdk-virtual-scroll-parent-scrolling) -->

 Another common scenario is using the window itself as the scrolling element.
-This often a better user experience on mobile devices, as it allows the browser chrome to scroll away.
+This is often a better user experience on mobile devices, as it allows the browser chrome to scroll away.
 To use the window as the scrolling element, add the `scrollWindow` attribute to the `cdk-virtual-scroll-viewport`.